Arabic epic literature: Fantasy epic literature

 Painting of Cassim, brother of Ali Baba, by Maxfield Parrish.

-The One Thousand and One Nights (Arabian Nights) is easily the best known of all Arabic literature and which still shapes many of the ideas non-Arabs have about Arabic culture.
+The One Thousand and One Nights (Arabian Nights) is one of the best-known works associated with Arabic literature.
+It has had a significant influence on perceptions of Arabic and Middle Eastern culture particularly outside the Arabic-speaking world.

 The stories of Aladdin and Ali Baba, usually regarded as part of the Tales from One Thousand and One Nights, were not actually part of the Tales.
 They were first included in French translation of the Tales by Antoine Galland who heard them being told by a traditional Arab storyteller and only existed in incomplete Arabic manuscripts before that.
 The other great character from Arabic literature, Sinbad, is from the Tales.

 The Thousand and One Nights is usually placed in the genre of Arabic epic literature along with several other works.
 They are usually, like the Tales, collections of short stories or episodes strung together into a long tale.
 The extant versions were mostly written down relatively late on, after the 14th century, although many were undoubtedly collected earlier and many of the original stories are probably pre-Islamic.
 Types of stories in these collections include animal fables, proverbs, stories of jihad or propagation of the faith, humorous tales, moral tales, tales about the wily con-man Ali Zaybaq and tales about the prankster Juha.

 The epic took form in the 10th century and reached its final form by the 14th century; the number and type of tales have varied from one manuscript to another.
 All Arabian fantasy tales were often called "Arabian Nights" when translated into English, regardless of whether they appeared in The Book of One Thousand and One Nights, in any version, and a number of tales are known in Europe as "Arabian Nights" despite existing in no Arabic manuscript.

 This epic has been influential in the West since it was translated in the 18th century, first by Antoine Galland.
 Many imitations were written, especially in France.
 Various characters from this epic have themselves become cultural icons in Western culture, such as Aladdin, Sinbad and Ali Baba.
 Part of its popularity may have sprung from the increasing historical and geographical knowledge, so that places of which little was known and so marvels were plausible had to be set further "long ago" or farther "far away"; this is a process that continues, and finally culminate in the fantasy world having little connection, if any, to actual times and places.
 A number of elements from Arabian mythology and Persian mythology are now common in modern fantasy, such as genies, bahamuts, magic carpets, magic lamps, etc. When L. Frank Baum proposed writing a modern fairy tale that banished stereotypical elements, he included the genie as well as the dwarf and the fairy as stereotypes to go.